 Beaches, wineries, shopping, arts and antiques are all at your fingertips in a township that dates back to 1856.

-The Mornington Racecourse has a history of 100 years on the current site and continues to host the annual Mornington Cup race days.
+The Mornington Racecourse has a history of over 100 years on the current site and continues to host the annual Mornington Cup race days.